-Governor Laura Kelly submitted to the USDE on September 15, 2021, a request for a preliminary waiver from the MOE requirement for FY 2022 for higher education under CRRSAA and ARPA.
-The totals provided for K-12 education, higher education, and the overall state budget are noted in the table below.
+Based on the approved budget appropriated in 2021 HB 2007 and 2021 SB 159 for FY 2022, Kansas would not have met the MOE requirement level for higher education in FY 2022 and Governor Laura Kelly submitted to the USDE on September 15, 2021, a request for a preliminary waiver from the MOE requirement for FY 2022 for higher education under CRRSAA and ARPA.
+However, as of October 2022, Kansas withdrew the application for the waiver.
+Subsequent appropriations during the 2022 Legislative session resulted in Kansas meeting the funding requirement level for higher education.